shivammathur/setup-php/README.md

 ### Nightly Build Setup

-> Setup a nightly build of `PHP 8.2`.
+> Set up a nightly build of `PHP 8.2`.

-- This version is currently in development.
+- This PHP version is currently in active development and might contain bugs and breaking changes.
 - Some user space extensions might not support this version currently.

 ```yaml